-When prepping for a disaster, it is important to understand all the different risks which can be faced – and the effects those disasters can have.
-Looking after yourself during a tornado requires very different action to surviving a flood, for example.
-Being prepared for different types of risk is crucial, and you also need to understand the levels of risk faced where you live.
+When prepping for a disaster, it is important to understand all the different risks which can be faced.
+Also the effects those disasters can have.
+Looking after yourself during a tornado requires very different action to surviving a flood.
+Being prepared for different types of risk is crucial.
+You also need to understand the levels of risk faced where you live.

 Due to factors like climate, geology and human interference, parts of the globe are much safer than others, and some areas face extremely diverse risks.
 By having a survival kit that fits your needs and preparing a plan in case the worst happens, you could ensure you and your family make it through the disaster: no matter where in the world you live.